erikkjellgren/erikkjellgren.github.io/_posts/2023-01-20-hellmann-feynman-forces-with-pyscf.md

 Script to generate the plot can be found here: [pulay_forces.py]({{ site.baseurl }}/assets/python_scripts/pulay_forces.py)

-It can immidiately be seen from the plot that the Hellmann-Feynmann forces gets worse and worse the further away from equilibrium the molecule is.
+It can immidiately be seen from the plot that the Pulay forces are not always small compared to the Hellmann-Feynman forces.
+Even more worrying it can also be noted that the Hellmann-Feynman forces does not find the exact minima.